Unknownplanet40/OJT-Coordinator/README.md

 ## Resources
-> Credits to the following for the images, Design, Color Scheme, Tutorails, and other resources used in the project:
+> Credits to the following for the images, Design, Color Scheme, Tutorials, and other resources used in the project:

 - [Freepik](https://www.freepik.com/)
 - [SVG Icons](https://www.svgrepo.com/collection/iconsax-duotone-filled-icons)